-January 6, 2015 DECISION: Leave to appeal refused DECISION [1] On March 13, 2013, a panel of the board of referees ("the Board") determined that the appeal of the Applicant from the previous determination of the Commission should be denied.
-[2] The Applicant's application was filed with the Tribunal outside of the current 30day time limit.
-However, the Applicant attempted to file her application with an umpire within the old 60-day limit, and only became aware that this was no longer the correct procedure after the appeal period had passed.
-Moreover, the Board communicated to the Applicant that she indeed had 60 days to appeal, which created a reasonable expectation that the 60-day limit would be applied in her case.
-In light of this, it is my view that it would be contrary to the interests of justice to disallow the application for lateness and I therefore allow further time within which this application can be made.
-[3] Subsection 58(1) of the Department of Employment and Social Development Act states that the only grounds of appeal are that: - (a) The General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction; - (b) The General Division erred in law in making its decision, whether or not the error appears on the face of the record; or - (c) The General Division based its decision on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it.
-[4] The Act also states that leave to appeal is to be refused if the appeal has "no reasonable chance of success".
-[5] I have read and carefully considered the application of the Applicant.
-In her submissions, the Applicant restates much of the evidence and arguments previously raised before the Board and asks that the decision be overturned.
-[6] I note that the role of the Appeal Division is to determine if an error has been made by the General Division and if so to provide a remedy for that error.
-An appeal to the Appeal Division is not an opportunity for an applicant to re-argue their case and ask for a different outcome, as is the case here.
-[7] In my view, the Applicant has not articulated any specific error or ground of appeal that could cause me to overturn the Board's decision.
-I have therefore concluded that this application does not have a reasonable chance of success.
-[8] As it has no reasonable chance of success, this application for leave to appeal must be refused.
-Mark Borer Member, Appeal Division
+- [1] On March 14, 2013, a panel of the board of referees ("the Board") determined that the appeal of the Applicant from the previous determination of the Commission should be dismissed. - [2] The Applicant's application was filed with the Tribunal outside of the current 30-day time limit.
+However, the Applicant attempted to file his application with an umpire within the old 60-day limit, and only became aware that this was no longer the correct procedure after the appeal period had passed.
+Moreover, the Board communicated to the Applicant that he indeed had 60 days to appeal, which created a reasonable expectation that the 60-day limit would be applied in his case.
+In light of this, it is my view that it would be contrary to the interests of justice to disallow the application for lateness and I therefore allow further time within which this application can be made. - [3] Subsection 58(1) of the Department of Employment and Social Development Act states that the only grounds of appeal are that: - (a) The General Division failed to observe a principle of natural justice or otherwise acted beyond or refused to exercise its jurisdiction; - (b) The General Division erred in law in making its decision, whether or not the error appears on the face of the record; or - (c) The General Division based its decision on an erroneous finding of fact that it made in a perverse or capricious manner or without regard for the material before it. - [4] The Act also states that leave to appeal is to be refused if the appeal has "no reasonable chance of success". - [5] I have read and carefully considered the request for leave to appeal.
+In his submissions, the Applicant accepts that the Board ruled according to the law.
+However, he alleges that the Board acted contrary to the principles of natural justice because their decision caused "undue hardship to be placed" on him by requiring a repayment of the benefits he received.

+- [6] When the Applicant says "natural justice", he appears to be referring to equity and/or fairness.
+Although this is a common misconception, neither the Tribunal nor the Board has the power to ignore the law, no matter the circumstances. - [7] Rather, the role of the Appeal Division is to determine if an error has been made by the Board and if so to provide a remedy for that error.
+It is not the role of the Appeal Division to re-hear the case de novo.
+In my view, because the Applicant's submissions have not disclosed any specific error or ground of appeal other than dissatisfaction with the outcome, this application does not have a reasonable chance of success. - [8] As it has no reasonable chance of success, this application for leave to appeal must be refused.